Samsung Food

 Step 9

-Once golden on top, take the fainá out of the oven and let it cool down for about 10 minutes before unmolding with the help of a spatula.
-Slice with a knife or pizza wheel and enjoy on its own or on top of a Margherita pizza.
+Once golden on top, take the fainá out of the oven and let it cool down for about 10 minutes before unmolding.
+If the baottom has dried enough, it should come off the pan putting a tray or board over it and flipping it over.
+Slice with a knife or pizza wheel and serve on its own, with salad, or on top of a Margherita pizza.
 Enjoy!

 Notes